vportens/minishell/README.md

 #### III- Redirection
 - .1.
 Pipe
 - .2.
 Open Close file
 - .3.
-Here_doc /// this part is not posix prouf see end of point
+Here_doc /// this part is not posix prouf, see end of point

 #### IV- Execution
 - .1.
 When fork
 - .2.
 Commande exist or right to execute?
 - .3.
 Execution
 - .4.
 Close fd
+- .5.
+Exit_status

 #### V- Test